image

 Learning Objectives

-At the end of this course you will be able to explain and implement the HashiCorp Vault service, and you will also be able to implement the Vault CLI and API to execute tasks related to Vault administration.
-By completing this course, you will:
+At the end of this lesson you will be able to explain and implement the HashiCorp Vault service, and you will also be able to implement the Vault CLI and API to execute tasks related to Vault administration.
+By completing this lesson, you will:

 • Understand the core principles of Vault, including how Vault can be used to manage and maintain secrets